This article may contain compensated links. See our full disclosure here

 An important Anglo Saxon burial ship

-This was most likely the undisturbed and magnificent burial site of a very important leader, perhaps a king.
+The ship was most likely the undisturbed and magnificent burial site of a very important leader, perhaps a king.
 Inside the Anglo Saxon boat was a well-preserved treasure trove of artefacts including jewellery, weapons, textiles and household goods.

 Exploring the Sutton Hoo site